dreamos82/Dreamos64/docs/kernel/MemoryManagement.md

 The basic idea is that the memory is split in allocable `regions`.
 Every region is defined inside a _container_ (`VmmContainer`).
 Allocation is done in `PAGE_SIZE` chunks.

 All regions are stored in a linked list.
-Every Container is exactly 1 page in size.
+Every Container is exactly 1 page in size, the number of `VmmItem`s inside each container depend on the page size configured.

 Inside the regions there is an array of `VmmItem` (that contains info about the used memory), and a pointer to the next container.